 You can keep them in glass jar (with a lid).

 Step 2 – Making Cake batter

 - burn some sugar or use store-bought burnt sugar.
 To make burnt sugar, place sugar in a small saucepan.
 Stir on low heat until it begins to caramelize.
 Once the sugar is dark brown, add some wine and remove it from heat.
 Let it cool completely before adding to the batter.

 If you don’t have a saucepan, use a heavy bottomed frying pan, and simmer sugar until it gets dark brown.

 - Bring eggs and butter to room temperature.
 Crack them into a separate bowl one at a time, remove the white membrane from each egg.
-Add citrus peels (lime zest and orange zest), vanilla, almond extracts, and mixed essence, and mix well.
+Add citrus peels (lime zest and orange zest).
+Combine mixed peel with vanilla, almond extracts, and mixed essence, and mix well.
 Put aside.
 You can also add Angostura bitters.

 - Mix all dry ingredients (flour, spices, powder, chopped nuts) and set aside.

 - Cream butter and sugar well in a large bowl, add eggs a little at a time.
 Cream them at high speed until it’s fluffy and white (3- 5 minutes).

 - Add dry ingredients mixture and mix well.